TysonChickens/PythonCrashCourse_Notes/Chapter_2/Ch2_VariablesSimpleDataTypes.md

 `full_name = "{} {}".format(first_name, last_name)`

-## Adding Whitespace to Strings with Tabs or Newlines
+### Adding Whitespace to Strings with Tabs or Newlines

-In programming, *whitespace* refers to any nonprinting character, such as spaces, tabs, and end-of-line symbols.
+In programming, *whitespace* refers to any non printing character, such as spaces, tabs, and end-of-line symbols.
 You can use whitespace to organize your output so it's easier for users to read.

 ``` python
 # To add a tab to your text, use the character combination `\t`: